benedikt-wueller/localize/README.md

 Because the strings may have to be loaded, this function returns a `CompletableFuture` containing the translated string.
 If you would like to wait for the translation synchronously, use `translateSync(...)` instead of `translate(...).get()` as it will be faster.

-There are helper functions to reduce the boiler code.
+There are helper functions to reduce the boiler code:

 ```kotlin
 // Kotlin